Menu

 Suzanne Bouffard is senior vice president of communications and publications at Learning Forward.
 She is the editor of The Learning Professional, Learning Forward’s flagship publication.
 She also contributes to the Learning Forward blog and webinars.
 With a background in child development, she has a passion for making research and best practices accessible to educators, policymakers, and families.
 She has written for many national publications including The New York Times and the Atlantic, and previously worked as a writer and researcher at the Harvard Graduate School of Education.
 She has a Ph.D. in developmental psychology from Duke University and a B.A. from Wesleyan University.
 She loves working with authors to help them develop their ideas and voices for publication.

-Categories: Equity, Personalization, Technology
+Categories: Personalization, Reaching all students, Technology

 Search